LarsHadidi/MoCCasIN/README.md

 MoCCasIn relies on CSV versions of those catalogs, which are to be obtained via the homepage of the [German Institute for Medical Documentation and Information](https://www.dimdi.de/dynamic/en/homepage/index.html).
 The institute advises to not use the CSV data in order to implement medical coding software as most of the metadata is absent.

 # Disclaimer

-**MoCCasIN is not meant to be used in the normal course of clinical work.**

 **No warranty for correctness or completenes of MoCCasIN is provided.**

 **See the license document for further information.**